razie/diesel/README.md

 # Diesel Apps

 A Scala DSL framework for developing domain and rules-driven reactive services and apps.
 Rapid mocking, prototyping, development, testing and hosting of (micro)services and websites.
-See it in action at [DieselApps.com](http://www.dieselapps.com).
+See it in action and go serverless at [DieselApps.com](http://www.dieselapps.com).

 Components: